Social media has changed the face of Blogging and Content marketing.

 This is not true.

-Doing this gives you more time to focus on few of the most productive social media platforms for your brand and niche.
+Doing this gives you more time to focus on strategies that will create an even better result for your effort.

 So, before choosing a social media platform, there are certain questions you want to ask yourself…